AndyHuh98/Google-Image-Scraper/README.md

 # Google Image Scraper
+NOTE: This is a fork of ohciyong's Google Image Scraper, designed to make it easier to run in Colabs and other notebooks.

 A library created to scrape Google Images.<br>
 If you are looking for other image scrapers, JJLimmm has created image scrapers for Gettyimages, Shutterstock, and Bing. <br>
 Visit their repo here: https://github.com/JJLimmm/Website-Image-Scraper